Drug Testing

 WEDINOS

 WEDINOS (the Welsh Emerging Drugs and Identification of Novel Substances Project) is an organisation that can test pretty much any substance you send to them.
-All you need to do is print off and complete a short form, post it to them with a small sample of what you want testing and wait for the results.
+All you need to do is print off and complete a short form, post it to them with a small sample of what you want tested and wait for the results.
 It takes around a week for the results to be posted on their website (you’ll know which is yours by checking the reference number) so make sure you send off your sample well in advance of when you plan on taking it to make sure you get your results in time.
 The service is completely anonymous and completely free (aside from the cost of a stamp).

 As with reagent testing, WEDINOS isn’t able to tell you the purity or dose of your drugs.
 The results are given as major and minor components of the sample, so you’re able to find out precisely what your cocaine has been cut with.
 See the image above for an example of the results of a test.